 The various disadvantages of the stepping motor are as follows:

 - The motor uses more current as compared to the DC motor.

-- At the higher speed, the value of torque reduces.
+- At a higher speed, the value of torque reduces.

 - Lower efficiency.

-- At the high speed, the control is not possible.
+- At the high speed, control is not possible.